Scotty Pippen Jr.

-Scotty Maurice Pippen Jr. (born November 10, 2000) is an American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA), on a two-way contract with the South Bay Lakers of the NBA G League.
+Scotty Maurice Pippen Jr. (born November 10, 2000) is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
 He played college basketball for the Vanderbilt Commodores.
-He is the son of former NBA player and Hall of Famer Scottie Pippen and television personality Larsa Pippen.

-Early life and high school career
+Early life

-Pippen was born in Portland, Oregon, while his father was playing for the Portland Trail Blazers.
-From his father's previous relationships, he has four older half siblings: Antron, Sierra, Taylor, and Tyler.
-Antron and Tyler Pippen are both deceased.
-His father's relationship with his mother, Larsa Pippen, led to three future younger full siblings: Preston, Justin, and Sophia.
-Pippen is Assyrian on his mother's side.
+Pippen was born in Portland, Oregon, while his father Scottie Pippen was playing for the Portland Trail Blazers.

-From kindergarten to tenth grade, Scotty attended Pine Crest School in Florida where he gave his first post game interview as a sophomore.
-Then before his junior year, his family moved to the LA area and he transferred to Sierra Canyon School in Chatsworth, California which had a more competitive basketball team.
+his family moved to the LA area and he transferred to Sierra Canyon School in Chatsworth, California which had a more competitive basketball team.
 At Sierra, he played alongside future NBA players such as Marvin Bagley III, Kenyon Martin Jr., and Cassius Stanley.
 As a senior, he averaged 16.3 points, 4.6 assists, and 3.6 rebounds per game and helped his team win the California Interscholastic Federation Open Division state title.
 Pippen competed for the Oakland Soldiers on the Amateur Athletic Union circuit.
 He committed to a future playing college basketball for Vanderbilt over offers from Washington State, San Francisco, Colorado State, UC Santa Barbara, and Hofstra.